silverstripe/cwp-agencyextensions/README.md

 * Customise search results labels from SiteConfig
 * Upload custom header and footer logos from SiteConfig
 * Upload custom favicon and Apple touch logos from SiteConfig
-* [FontAwesome](http://fontawesome.io) icon popup dialog to the TinyMCE content editor (Wātea theme only, by default)
 * Customisable theme colours in site settings

 ## Installation